 However, in this regard, Simpson himself was ahead of the curve.
 Back in 1959, he designed a dual-planetary transmission using three brakes and six clutches to provide eight forward speeds, including direct drive and two overdrive ratios.
 (A patent was granted for this design in May 1962, U.S. Patent No. 3,031,901.)
 Simpson intended this transmission for tractor duty — as evidenced by the four reverse gears — but with today’s proliferation of eight-, nine-, and even 10-speed passenger car automatics, it looks surprisingly prescient.

 I’d like to make a special shout-out to Matthias Wandel’s Woodgears.ca website.
 In writing both this article and the earlier split torque article, I looked at a lot of different references to try to get my head around how to calculate planetary gearset ratios.
 Although not specifically about automotive transmissions, Wandel’s straightforward explanation was enormously helpful for your math-challenged author to grasp the basic principles well enough to extrapolate them to different situations.
+(For the record, I have no affiliation with that site and have never spoken with Wandel; I merely found his published work very helpful!)

 NOTES ON SOURCES